3000 class railcar: Mechanics

 Only one of bogies is powered per car, originally with 2 Stromberg Electric Motors, which have now been replaced since the 2018 life extension.

 The 3000 class bodies were built by Comeng and feature airbag secondary suspension.
 All 3000 class railcars are fitted with electro-magnetic track brakes, which are comparatively rare on trains, though they are commonly found on trams.
 These are operated separately from the normal mechanical and dynamic braking.

 Trains are equipped with automatic Scharfenberg couplers which are operated from the driver's cab.
 Coupling operations are sometimes performed at Adelaide station, requiring an extra staff member to flag the driver as well as to connect the safety chains.
 This feature allows sets of up to six cars to be formed.

 Two headlights are mounted at the top of the car in the centre on driver's cab ends.
 There are no marker lights at the front; however, there are red marker lights for the rear located on the upper corners.
 There are metal steps up the side of the car to each door, but they are not used by passengers, however in emergency situations, they may be used to allow passengers to disembark from the train.
 They are illuminated by lights at night.
 All cars are air-conditioned.

 During May 2020, 50 out of 70 railcars were taken out of service on the Gawler, Belair and Outer Harbor rail lines due to a significant mechanical fault regarding the servicing of the cars.
 These trains were out of service for 2 weeks whilst servicing on the turbochargers and other defective parts were repaired/replaced, therefore, a decision was made by DPTI to shift all affected train services to a weekend timetable.
 The Seaford and Flinders lines were not affected due to electrification having been completed on those lines in early 2014.
 During these critical repairs, the Grange line was closed.

 By 2024, 50 of the 70 railcars are in process of being converted into hybrid trains with a new ABB traction battery technology to reduce noise and emissions to improve the travel experience.
 The program was completed by January 2025.

+As of around mid to late 2025, newer and more modern MetroCard validators were installed on all trains.
+These new validators do not include a physical ticket acceptor, as a result Adelaide Metro no longer accepts or sells paper tickets.